What to do with the returns cash

 Here… The Legal Genealogist will go first:

-Not everything we got for Christmas was a hit.
+Not everything we got for a holiday gift was a hit.

-Yep, folks, that soap-on-a-rope just isn’t quite the same after — what is it now? — eight or 10 years.
+Yep, folks, that soap-on-a-rope just isn’t quite the same after — what is it now? — 20 years or more.
 And that sweater from Aunt Mabel?
 Right.
 And that fruitcake… from the family fruitcake… Not my favorite.